backtofrontend/backtofrontend.github.io/content/blog/basic-overview-office-365/index.md

 ---
 title: Basic Overview - Bite Sized Office 365
-date: '2020-05-10T22:12:03.284Z'
+date: '2020-05-15T22:12:03.284Z'
 description: 'We will step into the world of Office 365.
-The following notes result from my reading of the book Office 365 for IT Pros.
-To explore Office 365 in much greater detail, I highly recommend getting that book.
+The following notes resulted from my reading of the book Office 365 for IT Pros.
+To explore this topic in much greater detail, I highly recommend getting that book.
 And supporting its original authors :)'
 ---

 ### About the Platform; Office 365

 **Office 365** is like the Big Boss.
-It is the main platform which kindles innovation.
-With modern productivity, teamwork, and security features.
+It is THE platform which kindles innovation, with modern productivity, teamwork, and security features.
 A combination of **AI** stirred with the magic of the **cloud**.
 Office 365 allows the end-users critical and timesaving potentials.
 It’s poised by intelligent automation that exists within the service, the invaluable insight to network events, and the mature methods of monitoring needed to detect problems.

 Credit goes to all the apps that make Office 365 what it is; including SharePoint and Exchange Online, Skype for Business, Planner, Yammer, Groups, Teams, OneDrive and a handful of others.
 That vast collection of **cloud services** is available in many countries over the world.
 And what makes it unique is the harmony between them.